ciscprocess/CannyKitchen/README.md

 Upon a fresh checkout, you must perform several tasks.
 The steps are listed below, in order.
 Open a terminal with root privileges, or 'sudo' (or su -c) each command if on a Unix-based OS.

+### Ensure Prerequisites
+Run the following commands if GruntJS and Bower are not installed.
+	npm install -g bower
+	npm install -g grunt

 ### Update Node Packages

 	npm install